newbradb/test_ggs/README.md

 kubectl get pod web -o yaml
 ```

--One more way to check running pod description is describe.
+- One more way to check running pod description is describe.
  Command lets you see object status and events, which happend to pod.

 ```console